HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 ## YOLOv5 (You Only Look Once – Deep Learning)

 YOLOv5 was used by loading the small model variant (`yolov5s`) from the Ultralytics repository via PyTorch.
-The model came pretrained on the COCO dataset but did not recognize the orange cone directly, as it wasn’t a known class in the default model.
+The model came pretrained on the COCO dataset.

+**Note**: The pretrained YOLOv5 model supports only the 80 object classes included in the COCO dataset (such as person, car, bottle, chair, etc.).
+Since the orange cone was not one of those classes, the model did not detect it by default.
+This made custom training necessary for cone detection.

 ### Advantages